-- 3.1 Requirements to Consider-When preparing an opinion based on asset adequacy analysis, the actuary should review and apply applicable law and applicable actuarial standards of practice, such as ASOP No. 7, Analysis of Life, Health, or Property/Casualty Insurer Cash Flows.
-The actuary should be aware of the Actuarial Guidelines published in the NAIC's Examiners Handbook, and make a reasonable effort to be aware of generally distributed interpretations of each regulatory authority.
-If the opinion encompasses health insurance liabilities and assets, ASOP No. 28, Statements of Actuarial Opinion Regarding Health Insurance Liabilities also applies. - 3.2 Appointed or Qualified Actuary-Before accepting an appointment or serving as an appointed or qualified actuary, the actuary should determine that he or she meets the requirements of the Qualification Standards for Actuaries Issuing Statements of Actuarial Opinion in the United States, promulgated by the American Academy of Actuaries.
+- 3.1 Requirements to Consider-When performing an asset adequacy analysis, the actuary should review and apply applicable law and applicable actuarial standards of practice, such as ASOP No. 7, Analysis of Life, Health, or Property/Casualty Insurer Cash Flows.
+The actuary should be aware of the Actuarial Guidelines published in the NAIC's Examiners Handbook, and make a reasonable effort to be aware of generally distributed interpretations of each regulatory authority. - 3.2 Appointed or Qualified Actuary-Before accepting an appointment or serving as an appointed or qualified actuary, the actuary should determine that he or she meets the requirements of the Qualification Standards for Prescribed Statements of Actuarial Opinion, promulgated by the American Academy of Actuaries.
 The appointment should be in writing, from the board of directors or its designee, citing the applicable law.
 If the appointment as an entity's appointed actuary is required by applicable law, the actuary should accept or withdraw from such an appointment in conformance with the applicable law.
 Acceptance of or withdrawal from the position should be in writing. - 3.3 Statement of Opinion-The form, content, and recommended language of the statement of opinion may be specified by applicable law.
 The actuary should include in the opinion a statement on the adequacy of reserves and other liabilities based on an asset adequacy analysis, the details of which are contained in the supporting memorandum. - 3.3.1 Asset Adequacy Analysis-The actuary performs asset adequacy analysis on the underlying asset, policy, or other liability cash flows.
 In performing an asset adequacy analysis, the actuary should choose a block of assets such that the book value of those assets is no greater than the book value of the reserves and other liabilities being tested.
 If the actuary determines that additional assets are needed to support these reserves and other liabilities being tested, then the actuary should establish an additional reserve equal to the book value of those additional assets.